 The entire universe and our place in it is beyond mysterious…

-… so utterly inexplicable that we are at a complete loss, no matter how impeccable our logic, sincere our ethics, or imaginative our metaphysics, to explain the existence of a single proton, much less the purpose of a billion galaxies.
+… so utterly inexplicable that we are at a complete loss… no matter how impeccable our logic, sincere our intentions, or wild our imagination… to explain the existence of a single proton, much less the purpose of a billion galaxies.

 And beware of any person, creed, or enterprise that claims otherwise.